Master of Veterinary Science (MVSc): Career Path

 • Financial challenges: Some veterinarians, particularly those in small or rural practices, may face financial challenges due to low reimbursement rates and high overhead costs.

-• Stigma: Some veterinarians may face stigma or discrimination due to their profession, which can be a challenge to overcome.
+• Stigma: Some veterinarians may face stigma or discrimination due to their profession, which can be challenging.

 Why Choose the Master of Veterinary Science (MVSc) program?